cbagaindoc/CS-PROJECT/README.md

 # Pahinga’t Gawa: Productivity App 🥔⏲️

 ## Project Description
-The *Pahinga’t Gawa: Productivity App* is a simple yet effective time management tool inspired by the Pomodoro Technique.
+The *Pahinga’t Gawa: Productivity App* is a simple yet effective time management tool inspired by and using the Pomodoro Technique.
 It helps users stay focused by dividing work into manageable intervals, followed by short breaks.
-This project also includes:
+This project includes:
 - Customizable timer
 - Built-in task list
----

 ## How to Run the Program
 1. How to Run the Program